 Coding user-specific information into many tests may make future updates difficult if user IDs in the test environment are changed.

-The following example shows how to make a recorded test easier to maintain by inactivating the sequence of steps that was recorded logging in (Steps 1 through 4) and replacing those steps with the single action, Browser.Start_Login, which takes the user ID and password from the execution options and enters them at the login page:
+The following example shows how to make a recorded test easier to maintain by setting configuration options to use Browser.Start_Login (it automatically inactivates the sequence of steps that records logging in (Steps 2 through 4) and replaces those steps with the single action, Browser.Start_Login) and using execution options for the user ID and password at the login page:

-Page prompting functions replace explicit navigation in the test and take the user directly to the component search page by URL manipulation.
+Page prompting functions replace explicit navigation in the test and instead directly access the component search page by URL manipulation.
 A test with the navigation explicitly defined can break when the navigation changes, even though the application is working fine.
 Page prompting avoids this problem.